-Celebrity attorney F. Lee Bailey, who defended O.J.
-Simpson, dead at 87
+Celebrity attorney F. Lee Bailey dead at 87

 WALTHAM, Mass.
 (AP) — F. Lee Bailey, the celebrity attorney who defended O.J.
 Simpson, Patricia Hearst and the alleged Boston Strangler, but whose legal career halted when he was disbarred in two states, has died, a former colleague said Thursday.
 He was 87.

-The death was confirmed Thursday by Peter Horstmann, who worked with Bailey as an associate in the same law office for seven years.
+Fishman did not disclose the cause of death but said Bailey had moved to Georgia about a year ago to be closer to one of his sons and had been dealing with several medical issues for the past few months.

+“In many respects, he was the model of what a criminal defense attorney should be in terms of preparation and investigation,” said Fishman, whose legal association and friendship with Bailey dates to 1975.

-In a legal career that lasted more than four decades, Bailey was seen as arrogant, egocentric and contemptuous of authority.
+In a career that lasted more than four decades, Bailey was seen as arrogant, egocentric and contemptuous of authority.
 But he was also acknowledged as bold, brilliant, meticulous and tireless in the defense of his clients.

 “The legal profession is a business with a tremendous collection of egos,” Bailey said an in interview with U.S. News and World Report in September 1981.
 “Few people who are not strong egotistically gravitate to it.”

-Note: This story has been edited to clarify that although he passed the Maine bar exam, Bailey was not allowed to practice law in the state.